LifeSolutions Counseling Staff

 Joe Parker, LMHC

-Joe is a Licensed Mental Health Therapist with over 8 years of experience in working with individuals, groups, couples, and families.
-He has worked with a diverse range of clients of all ages in both school, community agency, and private practice settings.
+Joe is a Licensed Mental Health Therapist with over 11 years of experience in working with individuals, groups, couples, and families.
+He has worked with a diverse range of clients of all ages in school, community agency, and private practice settings.
 He remains a licensed school counselor in the state of Indiana.
-He works particularly well with those struggling with Depression, Anxiety, and Bipolar Disorders as well as Grief/Loss, Trauma, Chronic Pain, Divorce, Anger, and Phase of Life issues.
+Joe works particularly well with those struggling with Depression, Anxiety, Obsessive Compulsive, and Bipolar Disorders as well as Grief/Loss, Trauma, Chronic Pain, Divorce, Anger, and Phase of Life issues.
 Joe describes his style of therapy as both cognitive-behavioral and solution focused, and strives to bring balance and congruence to his client's lives.
 His outside interests include listening to and creating music, communing with nature, and of course being with family.

 Lisa Gray, BA